joe-michel/blog-php/README.md

 The project started on **Monday 25th of February 2019** and the deadline was for **Friday 15th of March 2019**.

+The delivery was provided on the following private server: [http://jepsen.local/~lcantini/](http://jepsen.local/~lcantini/)

 ## Technologies covered by the exercise

 * Use of PHP Slim Framework (routing / CRUD, PSR7 request objects, Forms...)